joppuyo/disable-drop-cap-v2/readme.txt

 ### Support the plugin

-Maintaining a plugin is a lot of work.
-If you want to support my work on WordPress plugins, please consider rating the plugin on [WordPress.org](https://wordpress.org/support/plugin/disable-drop-cap/reviews/#new-post).
+Maintaining a WordPress plugin is a lot of work.
+If you like the plugin, please consider rating it on [WordPress.org](https://wordpress.org/support/plugin/disable-drop-cap/reviews/#new-post).
 You can also support me on [GitHub sponsors](https://github.com/sponsors/joppuyo).
 Thank you!

 ## Screenshots